 A conversation with a friend is about mutual benefit.
 Our sessions are focused on the singular goal of making your life better.
 We will assess where you are, make a plan, and then work that plan- toward those goals.

-Then, we will together to assess who you truly are and what you genuinely want out of life.
-Unless you have come to me for a specific topic like grief or small business consulting, there are seven primary areas of life that we will examine.
-We look for what is going well, what could go better, and what your priorities and desires are.
+We will work together to assess first of all who you truly are and what you genuinely want out of life.
+Unless you hire me for something specific like dealing with grief or small business consulting, we will look at seven essential areas of life.

 - Assess what in your life is out of balance- What needs more attention?
 What may be taking too much of your focus?

-- Examine your limiting beliefs- What beliefs might be holding you back?
+- Examine your limiting beliefs- What beliefs might be holding your back?

-- Examine your Core Values & Core Beliefs- We’ll determine what you want to achieve and what things are essential to you.
+- Examine your Core Values & Core Beliefs- We’ll determine what you want to achieve and what things are important to you.

 - Set Goals- based on the above work, we’ll determine what your goals and strategies will be.

 - Make a plan- if you fail to plan, you are planning to fail.
-To get to your destination, you need a roadmap.
+You cannot get where you want to be without a roadmap.